 Goods containing animal by-products:

-Intolerance to red meat can occur when your body doesn’t have the stomach acid and enzymes needed to digest meat properly.
+Red meat intolerance can occur when your body doesn’t have the stomach acid and enzymes needed to digest meat properly.
 When this happens, the meat fibres don’t completely break down, and the undigested meat travels through the gut causing digestive symptoms.

 An intolerance to meat may also be caused by a sensitivity to the chemicals in meat.
 This includes:

 Amines, like histamine, are chemicals in aged meats.
 These increase the more meat is cured and preserved.
 An excess of amines can cause symptoms in sensitive individuals.
 The symptoms include headaches, migraines, skin redness and rashes, anxiety, stomach aches, diarrhoea, allergy-like symptoms (like sneezing and nasal congestion), and low blood pressure.

 Sulphur is naturally present in meats and is also used as a preservative in the form of sulphites.
 People sensitive to sulphites can experience skin rashes (hives), redness and flushing, diarrhoea, nasal congestion, wheezing, coughing, and low blood pressure.
 Sulphite sensitivity is common in people with asthma, and in severe cases, can cause life-threatening airway constriction.

 Nitrates and nitrites are chemical preservatives used in processed and cured meats (e.g. bacon, ham, salami).
 Individuals who are sensitive to nitrates or nitrites may experience skin rashes (hives) or headaches.
 There have also been reports of people having allergic and anaphylactic reactions to these chemicals.

 Red meat intolerance can cause symptoms such as:

 To test for a meat allergy or alpha-gal syndrome, your doctor may perform a range of tests (like blood tests) or refer you to an allergy specialist for further testing (like a skin prick test for allergies).